-- 1. The business operating in accordance with the Recreation-Private usage in accordance with the Local Planning Scheme 10 definition.
-Any alternative use of the premises will require the submission of an application to the Town for a change of use. - 2.
-The proposed Recreation-Private use is limited to a maximum capacity of 50 people at any given time.
-Any future proposed increase in total capacity will require lodgement of a new application for development approval and consideration by the Town; - 3.
-Operation of the use described in the formal approval above to be in accordance with details provided in the applicant use confirmation letter dated 12 March 2018 provided by Star Mites and business detail letter and class timetable provided by TPG Place Match dated 15 February 2018.
-Any changes to the operations will require lodgement of a new application for development approval for consideration by the Town.
+- The business operating in accordance with the Recreation-Private usage in accordance with the Local Planning Scheme 10 definition.
+Any alternative use of the premises will require the submission of an application to the Town for a change of use. - The proposed Recreation-Private use is limited to a maximum capacity of 50 people at any given time.
+Any future proposed increase in total capacity will require lodgement of a new application for development approval and consideration by the Town;

-- 4. Any 'Come and watch sessions', whereby parents and guardians are to attend the site rather than the predominant 'drop-off and pick-up' operations as detailed by the applicant are to occur during the times when minimal business operations are occurring on the site, to the satisfaction of the Town. - 5.
-The operation of the site is restricted to the following days and times, reflective of the approved business detail and class timetable as referenced in condition 3 of this approval, and shall not be altered without prior approval of the Town: - a.
-Monday: 3:50pm 8:30pm - b.
-Tuesday: 10am 9:30pm - c.
-Wednesday: 3:50pm 9:30pm - d.
-Thursday: 10am 9:30pm - e.
-Friday: 3:50pm 8pm - f.
-Saturday: 8am 4:30pm - g.
-Sunday: 7:45am 8:10pm - 6.
-The allocation of twelve (12) car parking spaces being provided on site for the use solely in conjunction with the subject tenancy. - Car parking spaces being clearly marked for use solely for the allocated business.
-Car parking bays are to be marked or signed to the satisfaction of the Town within 60 days from the date of this development approval. - This approval does not include modification to the exterior of the premises.
+- 3. With the exception of closing times, operation of the use described in the formal approval above to be in accordance with details provided in the applicant use confirmation letter dated 12 March 2018 provided by Star Mites and business detail letter and class timetable provided by TPG Place Match dated 15 February 2018.
+Any changes to the operations will require lodgement of a new application for development approval for consideration by the Town. - 4.
+Any 'Come and watch sessions', whereby parents and guardians are to attend the site rather than the predominant 'drop-off and pick-up' operations as detailed by the applicant are to occur during the times when minimal business operations are occurring on the site, to the satisfaction of the Town. - 5.
+The operation of the site is restricted to the following opening times, reflective of the approved business detail and class timetable as referenced in condition 3 of this approval and shall not be altered without prior approval of the Town:

+a.
+Monday: 3:50pmb.
+Tuesday: 10amc.
+Wednesday: 3:50pmd.
+Thursday: 10ame.
+Friday: 3:50pm f.
+Saturday: 8am g.
+Sunday: 7:45am

+- 6. The allocation of twelve (12) car parking spaces being provided on site for the use solely in conjunction with the subject tenancy. - 7.
+Car parking spaces being clearly marked for use solely for the allocated business.
+Car parking bays are to be marked or signed to the satisfaction of the Town within 60 days from the date of this development approval. - 8.
+This approval does not include modification to the exterior of the premises.
 Any proposed external modifications for the development are to be subject of a separate application including signage. - 9.
-A maximum of 2 staff members shall be on site for the 'Mums and Bubs' classes on Tuesdays and Thursdays. - Buses attending the site on Tuesdays and Thursdays for 'Phys Ed' classes are not to park on the premises.
+A maximum of 2 staff members shall be on site for the 'Mums and Bubs' classes on Tuesdays and Thursdays.

+- 10. Buses attending the site on Tuesdays and Thursdays for 'Phys Ed' classes are not to park on the premises.
 All bus services will be for pick up and drop off only to the satisfaction of the Town. - 11.
 A maximum number of 5 staff shall be on the site at any one time. - 12.
 No products, goods, materials or waste shall be stored outside of the building unless in a designated area that has been approved by the Town for this purpose.